-- 9.1 Students with additional learning needs will be supported to be able to disclose issues using a communication method of their choice (for example, signers, communication boards). - 9.2 Those people supporting the student will be subject to confidentiality requirements.
+- 9.1 Students with additional learning needs will be supported to be able to disclose issues using a communication method of their choice (for example, signers, communication boards). - Where language is a barrier, all efforts will be made to access an interpreter to enable the learner to make the disclosure and be understood.
+Family members / students will NOT be asked to interpret. - 9.2 Those people supporting the student will be subject to confidentiality requirements.